The Boomer List

 “Most everything about how we live today is a product of this influential generation,” says Timothy Greenfield-Sanders.
 “The film and exhibit will serve to capture boomers’ dynamic spirit through a careful selection of notable ‘American Masters, who had a profound effect on our world.”
 Continuing in the style of his award winning series that included The Black List, The Latino List and The Out List, Greenfield-Sanders again brings his unique docu/portrait style to life with direct to camera “talking portraits” interviews.
 These tightly edited monologues exclude the interviewer and focus strictly on the subject, creating a powerful and emotional viewing experience.

-Eve Ensler, Billy Joel, Deepak Chopra, Amy Tan, Tommy Hilfiger, Ellen Ochoa, Erin Brockovich, Steve Wozniak, Ruby Bridges, Maria Shriver, and Dan Marino are just some of the men, women, African Americans, Latinos and Asian “boomers” who contributed to the project.
+Eve Ensler, Billy Joel, Deepak Chopra, Amy Tan, Tommy Hilfiger, Ellen Ochoa, Erin Brockovich, Steve Wozniak, and Maria Shriver, are just some of the men, women, African Americans, Latinos and Asian “boomers” who contributed to the project.
 Their exceptional careers, struggles and sense of identity shape for us this extraordinary generation, its history and its monumental achievements.